-When your Parkinson’s symptoms reappear or worsen, you are experiencing an OFF time.
+When symptoms re-appear or worsen, you are experiencing an OFF time.

 That seems to be a simple enough definition of OFF; however, it’s anything but simple.
 That’s because understanding OFF times and being able to communicate about them are two very different things.
 And part of that is because the stakeholders in the Parkinson’s community—people with Parkinson’s, care partners and healthcare providers—don’t have a common, shared language for talking about OFF times.